WARNING, SPOILERS AHEAD. This chapter discusses material covered later in the project.

 But they couldn't tell the command staff anything about the true purpose of the program Ironheart was involved in, because the command staff knew nothing about the Shadows - and Sigma had to keep its programs to fight the Shadows under the tightest secrecy, lest the agents of the Shadows, embedded in EarthGov, learn of their plans.
 (It was preferable for the command staff to think the Corps is a bunch of Nazis than for Bester to risk those Shadow agents learning the truth - and it would even have been preferable to lose the station than to blow the cover on the secret program and put all of humanity at risk.
 As Bester says, "a calculated risk."
 In his line of work, everything is a calculated risk.)

 Now, there is one more point to be made, and that concerns the events of Soul Mates.
 Bless his heart, but Peter David just kind of made that one up. :) Don't get me wrong: In general, I love Peter David's work.
 He was my favorite author when I was in middle school - I read some of his books over and over again.
 He has written some material that I love dearly.
 But he missed the mark on that episode.
 I can only speculate as to what happened, and I'm not going to do that here (and to a large extent, I think much of the relevant canon hadn't been written yet, so he was working with limited material).
-But with heavy heart I have to declare much of that episode to be canon error.
+But with heavy heart I have to declare much of that episode (at least as concerns human telepaths and the Corps) to be canon error.
 Telepaths are able to pick up on both emotions as well as thoughts (as Talia, Lyta and others mention throughout canon) - there is no separate class in Babylon 5 canon called "empaths," like Star Trek's Deanna Troi.
 A telepath who ceases to be telepathic (say, through stroke or injury) doesn't just "leave the Corps."
 (I can't imagine the Corps would do this to their own people in the face of a grave disability that prevented them from legally working!)
 The Corps wasn't doing secret experiments that could result in someone losing telepathic function - they were working to achieve the exact opposite.
 And being an "empath" doesn't make one an abusive, emotionally manipulative person.
-(Though he could have been that way before, which may have been why he and Talia divorced!)
+(Though her ex-husband could have been that way before, which may have been why he and Talia divorced!)